-- Overview diagrams with all areas on one slide with a place for short text or editable post-it notes.
+- Diagrams overview with all areas on one slide with a place for short text or editable post-it notes.

-- There are also nine single slides to describe each of the 9 parts in detail with more space for text.
+- 9 single slides to describe each part in detail with more space for text.

-- Over 20 icon symbols representing key activities, key resources, partner network, value proposition.
-Followed by channels, customer segments and relationships.
+- Over 20 icon symbols represent key activities, key resources, partner networks, and value propositions.
+Followed by channels, customer segments, and relationships.

 - The template contains slides in three graphical styles: unique scribble graphics, modern outline icons, and simple flat icons.

-If you enjoyed the graphics above, you can see full deck and get it here:
+If you enjoyed the graphics above, you can see the full deck and get it here: